AndyCryptoDev/dex_sniper/README.md

 This repository contains the files required for its operation.
 The bot itself, we send you separately.

-Let's start configuring the server to run the bot immediately after purchase.
+Let's start configuring the server to run the bot immediately.

 1) Clone the repository to your server.
 Use this command: